 In a co-op, owners only own their unit and common grounds until they decide to move, at which point ownership transfers back to the corporation.
 They cannot transfer title or ownership at any point and in reality never truly own anything.

 Condominiums are a different story.
 When buyers purchase a condo, they receive a deed and yearly taxes and other ownership fees.
 They can sublet their condo or sell it outright if they so choose.
-Some advantages of condos over co-ops include:

-A disadvantage of purchasing a condo is the higher overall cost, since there aren’t nearly as many condos as there are co-ops.
+A disadvantage of purchasing a condo is the higher overall cost since there aren’t nearly as many condos as there are co-ops.
 This is changing quickly as new condo developments pop up all over the New York area.

 As more and more new buildings are constructed in New York, condominiums are fast gaining in number and popularity.
 It’s not surprising considering the ease of buying a condo rather than a co-op.
 As opposed to a co-op, a condominium apartment is “real” property.
 A buyer receives a deed just as though he or she were buying a house on an individual plot of land.
-Each individual apartment in a condominium receives its own tax bill.
-There is still a monthly common charge similar to the maintenance charges in a co-operative.
+Each apartment in a condominium receives its tax bill.
+There is still a common monthly charge similar to the maintenance charges in a co-operative.

 These charges don’t include your real estate taxes and are not tax-deductible.
 They also tend to be lower than in co-ops because there is no underlying mortgage for a condominium building.
 The straightforward nature of buying a condo coupled with the fact, that in some cases, you can finance up to 90% of the purchase price and sublet them at will, makes condominiums the number one choice for flexibility.
 Young buyers, investors, and buyers that choose to use creative financing are urged to consider condominiums.